Faculty & Research

 The study offers a decision model that allows to optimize the machining strategy in a virtual environment.
 The objective of optimization is to balance product quality with process efficiency and to assure the desired level of cost.
 The decision model allows the managers to explore the possibility of using less expensive grades for challenging applications.
 Those grades were previously considered unsuitable because of their inconsistent machinability.

-The study was conducted as a collaborative effort between Ryerson University and the Faculty of Mechanical Engineering at Cracow University of Technology.
+The study was conducted as a collaborative effort between Toronto Metropolitan University and the Faculty of Mechanical Engineering at Cracow University of Technology.

 Continuing Education Instructors